mlouellette/RocketElevator/README.md

 week 1 : Replace the html/css elements

-week 2 : Quote form in Javascript
+week 2 : Quote form in Javascript and Jquery library